Most importantly we aim to have fun, hence it is a playshop rather than a workshop. Alcoholic beverages are permitted. BYOB.

 The slab method is ideal for creating plates, dishes, and container-type forms like mugs, cups, planters, and vases.
 We roll out the stoneware clay using a rolling pin on canvas mats to 1/4 inch thickness, cut, decorate, and form or assemble to the desired shape.
 Below are examples of pottery using the slab-building method.

-Pinch Pots
+Pinch and Coil Pots